elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-electronegativity-and-how-is-it-measured-on-the-pauling-scale.md

 url: /learn/chemistry/questions/what-is-electronegativity-and-how-is-it-measured-on-the-pauling-scale
 score: -1.0
 related_article1:
-    id: 167567
+    id: 167558
-    title: Define functional groups and explain their importance in macromolecules.
+    title: >-
+        List the common elements found in living organisms and compare them with those in the non-living world.
     subject: Chemistry
-    url: /learn/chemistry/questions/define-functional-groups-and-explain-their-importance-in-macromolecules
+    url: /learn/chemistry/questions/list-the-common-elements-found-in-living-organisms-and-compare-them-with-those-in-the-nonliving-world
 related_article2:
-    id: 167563
+    id: 167558
-    title: Explain the difference between covalent and ionic bonds.
+    title: >-
+        List the common elements found in living organisms and compare them with those in the non-living world.
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-difference-between-covalent-and-ionic-bonds
+    url: /learn/chemistry/questions/list-the-common-elements-found-in-living-organisms-and-compare-them-with-those-in-the-nonliving-world
 related_article3:
     id: 167558
+    title: >-
-    title: List the common elements found in living organisms and compare them with those in the non-living world.
+        List the common elements found in living organisms and compare them with those in the non-living world.
     subject: Chemistry
     url: /learn/chemistry/questions/list-the-common-elements-found-in-living-organisms-and-compare-them-with-those-in-the-nonliving-world
 related_article4:
-    id: 167569
+    id: 167566
-    title: What role does carbon play in the structure of proteins, carbohydrates, lipids, and nucleic acids?
+    title: >-
+        What are the different structures carbon can form and why are they important?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-role-does-carbon-play-in-the-structure-of-proteins-carbohydrates-lipids-and-nucleic-acids
+    url: /learn/chemistry/questions/what-are-the-different-structures-carbon-can-form-and-why-are-they-important
 related_article5:
-    id: 167567
+    id: 167570
-    title: Define functional groups and explain their importance in macromolecules.
+    title: >-
+        How do valence electrons influence chemical reactions in biological molecules?
     subject: Chemistry
-    url: /learn/chemistry/questions/define-functional-groups-and-explain-their-importance-in-macromolecules
+    url: /learn/chemistry/questions/how-do-valence-electrons-influence-chemical-reactions-in-biological-molecules
 ---

 &nbsp;